proencode/binu_sh/10-wikijs-docker/wikijs-files/packtpub/flutterCookbook_103.md

 - Using the cascade operator to implement the builder pattern
 - Understanding Dart Null Safety

-(Infobox): If you are already aware of how to develop in Dart, feel free to skip this chapter.
+> If you are already aware of how to develop in Dart, feel free to skip this chapter.
 We will be focusing exclusively on the language here and will then cover Flutter in detail in the next chapter.
+{is-info}

 # Technical requirements